R.F.S. Wolverine (Ex U.S.S. Tomlinson) FFG-69:

 have been found to be very flexible and adaptable.
 The launcher was originally

 design for the Standard SM-2 Missile.
-On Rifts Earth, the launchers have
+In later service, the launchers have

 been adapted to hold two long range missiles, or four medium range missiles